rolandruales/rolandruales/README.md

- Hi there 👋
+ #Hi there 👋

+ ##I'm Roland Ruales from Philippines, I am looking forward to be a Software engineer and Android developer.

 - 🔭 I’m currently studying Bachelor of Science in Computer Science
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Kotlin, Java and also learning new technologies
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Kotlin, Java